KHollobaugh/bcc-firebase-workshop/README.md

-Starter code for Connect to Firebase section of the firebase workshop by Kunz Leigh & Associates!
+Starter code for the Firestore section of the firebase workshop by Kunz Leigh & Associates!

 ## Working title: BrewerBase